electron/electron/docs/api/web-frame-main.md

 A `string` representing the current URL of the frame.

+#### `frame.origin` _Readonly_

+A `string` representing the current origin of the frame.
+This may be different from the URL.
+For instance, if the frame is a child window opened to `about:blank`, then `frame.origin` will return the parent frame's origin, while `frame.url` will return the empty string.

 #### `frame.top` _Readonly_

 A `WebFrameMain | null` representing top frame in the frame hierarchy to which `frame`